Qualcomm expands car computer chip lineup, adds music from Amazon

 “We are going to have a tier of products for every single kind of car.
 We are in the automotive market to stay.”

-Qualcomm also said it was working with Amazon.com Inc to offer more Amazon services through car computers.
+Qualcomm also said it was working with Amazon.com Inc (AMZN.O) to offer more Amazon services through car computers.
 While some carmakers are already offering Amazon’s virtual assistant, Alexa, in their vehicles, Qualcomm and Amazon said they are working to put Amazon Music, Prime Video, Fire TV and Audible, Amazon’s audiobook business, on car computers powered by Qualcomm.

-The move competes directly with Apple Inc and Alphabet Inc’s Google, which have been wooing automakers to adopt software that lets the tech companies’ phones show up on a car computer’s main screen.
+The move competes directly with Apple Inc (AAPL.O) and Alphabet Inc’s (GOOGL.O) Google, which have been wooing automakers to adopt software that lets the tech companies’ phones show up on a car computer’s main screen.

 Reporting by Stephen Nellis in San Francisco; Editing by Matthew Lewis